RiverArchitect/RA_wiki/wiki/Signposts.md

 Some parameters, such as the dimensionless bed shear stress or the mobile grain size, can be directly computed from the flow velocity, depth, and present grain size.
 Additional input Rasters could be used for every parameter to shorten calculation duration, but this approach required large storage capacity on the hard disk and it is less flexible regarding computation methods.
 Therefore, the *River Architect* uses its own routines for calculating parameters such as the dimensionless bed shear stress or mobile grain sizes.

-`NoData` handling: *River Architect* does not consider pixels with `noData` values and has its own routines to handle `noData` during the calculation.
+`NoData` handling: *River Architect* does not consider pixels with `noData` values and has routines to handle `noData` during the calculation.